Glavonoid® / Kaneka Glavonoid™ (Licorice Flavonoid Oil)

 Beta-oxidation enhancement (energy expenditure increase)

 Glavonoid enhances mitochondrial fatty acid β-oxidation, increasing energy expenditure via enhanced fatty acid metabolism.
-Mechanistic basis for the body fat reduction observed in Tominaga 2009.
+This is the mechanistic basis for the observed body fat reduction.

 2